 Farmworkers Speak for Themselves

-The people who get trafficked in the farms and fields of both Mexico and of the United States, have been ignored and essentially fending for themselves against unscrupulous labor practices for generations.
+The people who get trafficked in the farms and fields of both Mexico and of the United States, have been ignored and left to fend for themselves against unscrupulous labor practices for generations.
 Poor labor conditions and trafficking were considered normal in many situations.
-No one thought to understand how this worked, to see if we could help the workers stop it themselves.
-Until now.

 The first iteration of this work was a small pilot project in the isolated farming community of San Luis Potosi.
 That effort tested the idea that with the right equipment, we could simultaneously survey this isolated community of workers and provide them with information to help them protect their own rights.
 This is the findings of that pilot project.

-Based on what we learned on the ground in San Luis Potosi, with partner Ulula, we built a unique platform that allows farmworkers to communicate safely – both to share their own experiences and to get information from organizations on the ground to conduct the survey and help test what technology is best suited for large-scale communication with farmworkers.
-Stay tuned for more.
+Based on what we learned on the ground with technology partner Ulula, we built a unique platform that allows farmworkers and advocates to communicate safety.
+The farmworkers can share their experiences and organizations on the ground can learn from those experiences and share information with the workers to help them understand their rights and advocate for themselves.

 Workers' Rights and Information

-This Spanish-language toolkit has been designed to provide critical information and resources on human and labor rights for workers with H-2A visas.
+This Spanish-language toolkit provides critical information and resources on human and labor rights for workers with H-2A visas.
 Although this toolkit was created for a specific visa holder group working in the United States, it is also relevant for those with other temporary work visas or who do not have an official immigration status.